ibm-cloud-docs/dl/order-connect.md

       ![Resource section](/images/dl-config-connect.png)

 1. In the Gateway section, select a geography, followed by a market, type, site, and routing option.
-Then, select a provider and a connection speed.
+Then, select a provider, connection speed, and port.

    Available speeds are based on your provider's location. {{site.data.keyword.dl_short}} Connect supports the following speeds: 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, 5 Gbps, 10 Gbps, 25 Gbps, 40 Gbps, 50 Gbps, and 100 Gbps.
    {: note}

    ![Location section](/images/dl-location-connect.png)

-   Local and global routing options are supported for {{site.data.keyword.dl_short}} Connect.
    The routing option that you select determines the reachability of the resources in the selected location.
-If you select the **Global** routing option along with your location selections, the **Region** menu list shows all the regions that are globally available in the specific account.
-After selecting a region, you can select any VPC from the **Available connections** menu.
-If you select **Local** routing, then only the region that corresponds to the selected location is available.
-When selected, VPCs available in the local region for your account are shown.
+If you select the Global routing option along with your location selections, the Region menu list displays all the regions that are globally available in the specific account.
+After selecting a region, you can select any VPC from the Available connections menu.
+If you select Local routing, then only the region that corresponds to the selected location is available to select.
+When selected, the VPCs available in the local region for your account are shown.
+   {: note}

 1. In the Billing section, select **Metered** or **Unmetered**.
 Metered pricing is paying only for what you use; unmetered is unlimited access, for a predicable, monthly fee.
 Keep in mind that pricing is determined by the routing option and speed that you choose.
 See [Pricing for {{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-pricing-for-ibm-cloud-dl) for details.